mdevasish/JantaHack_ComputerVision/README.md

 Further Work:

-Try pretrained models like Imagenet and VGGNet etc to improve the accuracy.
+Understand and implement pretrained models like Imagenet and VGGNet etc along with using data augmentation techniques to improve the accuracy.